-Men: Baseball, Outdoor Track and Field

-Women: Golf, Lacrosse, Softball, Tennis, Outdoor Track and Field

-Athletic activities take place in and on a variety of campus athletic fields.
-The main outdoor athletic facility, Eiler-Martin Stadium, has an all-weather track, turf, lights and seating space for approximately 6,000 spectators.
+Men: Baseball, Outdoor Track and Field Women: Golf, Lacrosse, Softball, Tennis, Outdoor Track and Field track, turf, lights and seating space for approximately 6,000 spectators.
 The LeRoy J. Koehler Fieldhouse is the main indoor facility and has an indoor track, pool, weight rooms, tennis, basketball and volleyball courts.
 As part of the university's effort to ensure compliance with the Higher Education Act and Equity in Athletics Disclosure Act, the Gender Equity Survey Report is on file in the Offices of Intercollegiate Athletics and the Enrollment Services Office.
 This report contains information on participation and financial support as it pertains to East Stroudsburg University's intercollegiate athletics program.